Self-Publishing FAQ

 How much does self-publishing cost?

 In large part, this depends on how long your book is and how much editing you’ll need.
-A very short book that’s very clean could be edited for under $1,000; a very long book could cost $10,000 or more for multiple rounds of editing.
+A very short book that’s very clean could be copyedited for under $2,000; a very long book could cost $10,000 or more for multiple rounds of editing.
 (That’s why it’s so important to revise your book on your own as much as possible!)

 Your publication cost also depends on how much of the process you plan to take care of yourself.
 If you edit, design, and distribute your book directly to Amazon on your own, self-publishing may not cost you a thing.
-If you hire a company like us to manage the entire publication process for you—including editing—a publishing plan for a 50,000-word book will likely cost between $8,000 and $15,000.
-(Keep in mind that this cost doesn’t take your marketing budget into account.)
+If you hire a company like us to manage your editing, book design, and publication for a 50,000-word book, your cost will likely be between $8,000 and $15,000.

-At the end of the day, publishing a high-quality book takes time and money that may not be available to all authors.
-If you can’t hire a company to help you manage your entire publication, at minimum, consider working with a professional editor who can recommend an editing plan and a professional cover designer to make your book stand out.
+At the end of the day, publishing a high-quality book is an investment that may not be an option for all authors.
+If you can’t hire a company to manage your entire publication, please consider hiring a professional editor who can recommend an editing plan and a professional cover designer to make your book stand out.

 Why do categories and keywords matter?